 I was tempted to use the word “dated” but I have noticed that this kind of attitude — “I work to live, I don’t live to work” — has had a resurgence in the last decade, so maybe young viewers will find something here they can relate to.
 In addition, I’m pretty certain that once in a while most people fantasize about having no responsibilities and the movie provides an opportunity for viewers to live vicariously through the characters.

 Directed by Stuart Rosenberg (Cool Hand Luke) from an original screenplay by Hal Dresner, The April Fools has a flimsy premise helped immeasurably by actor Lemmon’s charming and realistic performance.
 The film almost plays like a sequel to The Apartment, with Lemmon once again playing a nervy cubicle man (not so surprising, Shirley McLaine was initially casted in Deneuve’s role).

 Deneuve, who is often described as an “Iron Butterfly,” is very charming as Lemmon’s love interest.
 I didn’t think she could do comedy, but she proved me wrong.
 Lawford is great as Denueve’s nasty husband.
 Sally Kellerman (M*A*S*H) plays Lemmon’s cold wife.
-Masters of sophistication Charles Boyer (Love Affair) and Myrna Loy (The Thin Man) are added bonuses — they play, (what else?), a stylish couple who give Lemmon and Deneuve much-needed advice.
+Masters of sophistication Charles Boyer (Love Affair) and Myrna Loy (The Thin Man) are added bonuses — they play a stylish couple who give Lemmon and Deneuve much-needed advice.
 Melinda Dillon (Absence of Malice), Kenneth Mars (The Producers), and Jack Weston (The Ritz) are also part of the cast.

 Conclusions & Final Thoughts: